 In the end, the option to do just this proved too much to miss out on.
-My academic year of 2014/2015 was therefore, spent at both UNC Chapel Hill in North Carolina and the University of Hong Kong…the best life decision I have made so far!
-So, with 100% of my being I urge you to break out of your comfort zone, choose the split year and reap its rewards.
+My academic year of 2014/15 was therefore, spent at both University of North Carolina – Chapel Hill and the University of Hong Kong… the best life decision I have made so far!
+So, with 100% of my being I urge you to break out of your comfort zone, choose the split-year and reap its rewards.

 If I haven’t managed to convince you yet, perhaps these next six points will…

 - You will certainly have a more extensive network of friends from all over the world.
 Studying abroad in general is great for this, but imagine going to two very different, diverse places and how many more amazing people you are able to meet as a result!
 Apart from other international students, making local friends is just as important.
 I had the pleasure of sharing a room in both Hong Kong and the United States with local girls (Taylor and Hazel) and to this day, they remain two of my most treasured friends…I always have a place to stay in both North Carolina and HK!